 Perhaps you've considered applying for a grant but thought the process is too complicated, your operation is too small or the amount of money is too minimal to make a big enough impact.

-U.S. Fire Administration (USFA) Fire Program Specialist Abby Bordeaux can show you how none of those concerns should get in the way of using grants to better serve your community and train and protect your firefighters.
+U.S. Fire Administration (USFA) Fire Program Specialist Abby Christian can show you how none of those concerns should get in the way of using grants to better serve your community and train and protect your firefighters.

 For example, in fiscal year 2021, the Federal Emergency Management Agency made 2,200 awards totaling $710 million to volunteer and career fire departments, state fire training academies, and emergency medical services (EMS) organizations.
 These grants were used to obtain critically needed equipment, protective gear, emergency vehicles, training and other resources necessary for protecting the public and emergency personnel from fire and related hazards.